 One of the big baddies on the environmental front is single-use plastic.
 It can take up to 1000 years to break down, aka 1000 years clogging our landfills (and penguins and dolphins).
 And it’s used bloody everywhere.

-Rhianna Knight, founder of sustainable activewear brand Mister Timbuktu, is doing her bit to help.
-Mister Timbuktu is a line of activewear, leggings and crops, and raincoats, all made from recycled single-use plastic bottles, discarded fishing nets and other ocean nasties.
+Rhianna Knight, founder of sustainable activewear brand Team Timbuktu, is doing her bit to help.
+Team Timbuktu is a line of activewear, leggings and crops, and raincoats, all made from recycled single-use plastic bottles, discarded fishing nets and other ocean nasties.

 As well as giving new life to what would otherwise be floating fish traps, these materials also require less energy and resources to produce than conventional materials.
 Double win.